justingreerbbi/wordpress-oauth-server/readme.txt

 This plugin is a full OAuth 2.0 authorization server/provider for WordPress.
 The goal of WP OAuth Server is to provide an easy to use authorization method that 3rd party platforms can use to securely authorize users from your WordPress site.

+NOTE: WP OAuth Server has moved the version 3.2.0 release to wp-oauth.com.
+WP OAuth Server 3.1.X will still be hosted here at WordPress.org but will only contain the Auth Code grant type.

 = Features =

-* Unlimited Clients
-* Firewall
-* Support for Implicit Flow
+* Works with WP REST API/ JSON API.
+Access protected endpoints via OAuth2
+* Create and Manage a client.
-* Built-In Resource Server
+* Built-In Resource Server.
+You can either extend the resource server or JSON API.
+You pick.
-* Automated Authorization
+* Automated Authorization for Single Sign On using WordPress as the provider.
 * Extendable

 = Supported Grant Types =

 * Authentication Code

+NOTE: WP OAuth Server 3.2.0 Supports all grant types including:

+* Auth Code
+* Client Credentials
 * User Credentials
-* Client Credentials
+* Implicit Flow
-* Refresh Token
+* OpenID Code
-* OpenID Connect with discovery
+* OpenID Implicit

+You can purchase 3.2 + by visiting http://wp-oauth.com.

 = How to Use =